scubbx/egr-sql/readme.md

 ## The Procedere

-The query is separated into two parts, each is producing a view.
-Only the first one is a materialized view with two inices, the second one can be materialized, but is not in this example.
+The query is separated into two parts (and an optional third part), each is producing a view.
+Only the first one is a mandatory materialized view with two inices, the second one can be materialized, but is not in this example.
 Both queries can be merged into one single query, but one looses a certain speed-benefit when creating multiple egr-layers for different timestamps (I will explain on that later).

 ### Table layout